everpress-co/mailster/readme.txt

 * fixed: problem with third part shortcodes in excerpt
 * fixed: several small bugfixes
 * improved: automatically remove support accounts after one week
+* improved: you can now click on form fields to add them to the form
+* improved: added missing aria labels

 = Version 2.4.11 =